-This posting is the second in a series of reflections from my time in Chartres, France.
+This posting is in a series of reflections from my time in Chartres, France.

 “You will keep in perfect peace all who trust in you, whose thoughts are fixed on you!”
 (Isaiah 26:3, NLT)

 A labyrinth located in the nave of the Chartres Cathedral serves as a pathway of prayer for believers.
 It winds back and forth, symbolically representing the many twists and turns throughout our life’s journey.
 Christians have walked the labyrinth in the Chartres Cathedral to meditate, pray, and seek a closer connection to God for over eight centuries.
 While walking, believers often experience something that mirrors some aspect of their life, giving them new insight and prompting prayer.

 While traversing the winding path over the past two weeks, I have been praying that God would help me to know better what it means to deny myself and to pick up my cross to follow Jesus, as he instructed all of his disciples to do (Mark 8:34).
 I have been asking Christ to set me free from the fears that have been holding me back from surrendering my will to God’s at a deeper level, and from the distractions and impulses that take me away from the Holy Spirit’s leading.